Young Athletes Foundation

 August 21: Corey Veech Memorial Field, Hermantown High School

 August 28: Wade Stadium (YEAR-END RUN & PICNIC)

 If winter weather has you pursuing indoor options to keep your kids active, join us for “Saturday Morning at the Races.”

 Kids ages 14 and under are invited to join us for our Saturday Morning at the Races program held in January and February.
 These fun runs are completely free of charge and open to all!
-After speeding around indoor tracks at the College of St. Scholastica, University of Minnesota-Duluth, and University of Wisconsin-Superior, children will receive a FREE t-shirt and meet their favorite mascots!
+After speeding around indoor tracks at the College of St. Scholastica, University of Minnesota-Duluth, and University of Wisconsin-Superior, children will receive snacks and a FREE t-shirt, and meet their favorite mascots!

 Wellness Center.
 1810 Catlin Ave., Superior

 - February 9: University of Minnesota Duluth – Ward Wells Fieldhouse.
 1228 University Dr., Duluth